Khan3K/Sys-TP/README.md

 ## License

-Personal use project.
-No license specified.
+Personal use project and No license specified.